johnnovak/johnnovak.site/blog/_posts/2016-11-13-a-minimalist-openbox-desktop-for-vim-freaks.md

 sense to you, then you have nothing to worry about).
 Of course, your processor must support that and it has to be enabled in the BIOS.

-* I had network connectiviy issues with VirtualBox 4.x and Crunchbang Waldorf when using NAT.
-In the end, I just switched to bridged mode that made the problem go away.
-This might not be an issue anymore, but I got used to bridged, so I haven't bothered experimenting with NAT this time.

-From this point it's easy sailing, insert the ISO and proceed with the install.
+From this point it's easy sailing---just insert the ISO and proceed with the install.
 I recommend using the text mode installer because the GUI one hung at some point during downloading the packages.
 Everything should be self-explanatory, just accept the default HDD partitioning scheme (or you can